wixtoolset/web/src/Docusaurus/docs/reference/wixext/dotnet.md

 | `NETFRAMEWORK4X_TR_TR_LANGPACK` | Set to Release number of the .NET Framework 4.X Turkish language pack if installed (not set otherwise). |

-## .NET detection variables for bundles
+### .NET Framework detection variables for bundles

 | Variable | Description |
 | -------- | ----------- |